Visit Avantis Investors

 Time to Review

-Now could be a good time to review each portfolio’s capital gains tax exposure as part of your holistic approach to financial planning.
+Reviewing each portfolio’s capital gains tax exposure is an important component in your holistic approach to financial planning.

 Following is an overview of some recent changes in tax law that you should keep in mind in tax planning: